Close Alert Banner

 Ontario Disability Support Program Cases and Beneficiaries

 Ontario Disability Support Program (ODSP) is government financial assistance for people 18 years and older with an ongoing physical or mental disability that makes it difficult for them to work, care for themselves or participate in their community.
 They also do not have enough income or assets to pay for daily living expenses.[7]
 One ODSP case is an open or active file for one ODSP recipient.
-Beneficiaries are individuals who are the dependents of the person who receives the ODSP.
+Beneficiaries are individuals who are the dependents of the person who receives the ODSP assistance.
 Dependents may include spouses, dependent adults or dependent children.

 Key Findings

 The annual average number of Ontario Disability Support Program (ODSP) cases and beneficiaries is going up.
-From 2013 to 2021, the average annual number of cases and beneficiaries increased by 27% and 25% (respectively).
+From 2013 to 2022, the average annual number of cases and beneficiaries increased by 27% and 23% (respectively).
 When comparing the percent increase in ODSP cases from 2016 to 2021 with population growth in Guelph and Wellington for the same timeframe, the ODSP caseload increased more than the overall population.

 *Wellington County includes the City of Guelph.